Drinati/Excel-Analytics-Portfolio/README.md

 ## 👨‍💻 About Me

-I'm Driheli, a Data Technician Bootcamp student with a passion for transforming data into actionable insights.
+📊 Data Technician Bootcamp graduate passionate about data analysis and continuous learning, building projects with Excel, SQL, Python, and Power BI. 🚀
 My goal is to continue developing my skills in:

 📊 Data Analytics